 The important thing to remember is that Vishram Singh’s diagrams are much better and easier to reproduce.
 Diagrams make understanding easy and play a very crucial role in fetching you marks in university exams.
 In BDC, the language is easy to understand.

 In my medical college, we mostly read BDC for Anatomy.
-We read Vishram Singh only for Neuroanatomy.
+For the easy diagrams, we referred Vishram Singh.

 You will have to read the book in a way that suits your understanding and pace.
 You should look at both books in your college library and then decide which is most appropriate for you.